univention/guardian/README.dev.md

 A thorough project documentation including developer guidance can be found at [docs/index.md](docs/index.md).

+A "cheat sheet" for roles, privilege/capabilities, and permissions is in [Guardian 3.0 Cheat Sheet](docs/guardian_cheat_sheet.pdf).

 ## Running Guardian

 - `./dev-run`: Run Guardian in development mode with hot-reloading.